KINDERGARTEN

 Follow these steps to get your child ready for their first year!

 - Find your area school.
-509J has 7 options for elementary.
-These are Madras, Buff, Metolius, WSK8, Big Muddy, 509J Online, and our Dual Language Program.
+509J has 6 options for elementary.
+These are Madras, Buff, Metolius, WSK8, Big Muddy, 509J Online.

 - Gather your documents.
 Parents or guardians will need proof of address, birth verification, and immunization records.

-- Take a look at our 24-25 school calendar for important dates like first day of school, breaks, and more.
-Schools will be reaching out to families to let them know when kindergarten students will attend.
+- Take a look at our school calendar for important dates like first day of school, breaks, and more.
+Schools will be reaching out in the Fall to let them know when kindergarten students will attend.

 Elementary Contacts